Ildarik/100-days-of-code/log.md

 **Today's Progress**: Writed nodejs script to remove dublicate entries from a bunch of emails.

 **Thoughts**: Engineers ask your github account, HR's - your CV

+## Day 78: February 20, 2020 Thursday

+**Today's Progress**: Writed my first test.
+Did script to parse XML file

+**Thoughts**: Came back to project after month and rewrote it with a new passion